-This requires an extensive review by the defense attorney with the defendant of all of the rules and regulations required for participation and completion of the Drug Treatment Court.
+This requires an extensive review by the defense attorney with the defendant of all of the rules and regulations required for participation and completion of the Recovery Court.
 This includes the defendant and his lawyer completely discussing the Drug Court Plea Agreement, the Client Contract, and the Waiver of Confidentiality.

 That participants must abide by all of the rules of drug court, which include mandatory court attendance, mandatory treatment attendance, extensive drug testing, possible inpatient treatment, and sanctioning by the court for all non-

 That defendant must meet with his probation officer regularly and abide by all conditions of probation.
 Fulfillment of all obligations of probation must be met prior to completion of the program.

 That the Recovery Court Program is very extensive and requires tremendous effort on behalf of the defendant.
 The Program requires a minimum of twelve months to complete, but may last up to three years depending on each defendant’s own progress.
 It is divided into four separate phases:

 PHASE I—This is the pretreatment stabilization and engagement phase.

 PHASE II—This is the cognitive restructuring phase of treatment and is the most intensive of all phases.

 PHASE III—This phase concentrates on relapse prevention.

 PHASE IV—This is the transition and after care phase.